owenkellogg/SportsOracle/README.md

  ```

-5. (server side) Oracle confirms the escrow is funded by both parties
+5. Oracle confirms the escrow is funded by both parties
     - Cron proccess checks every 10 minutes

-6. (server side) Oracle fetches results of MLB games and signs the result with the oracles private key
+6. Oracle fetches results of MLB games and signs the result with the oracles private key
     - Cron process checks every 10 minutes

 7. Winning party spends escrow with oracle signature and private key